ZackMurry/docs-hotkey/addon/index.md

 Debate Format currently allows for:

-- One-click shrinking of unbolded, ununderlined, and unhighlighted text
+- One-click shrinking of unbolded and unhighlighted text

 ## Usage